impy-project/chromo/README.md

 Some notes regarding tests.

 - Tests are run in parallel by default with `pytest-xdist`.
 To disable this, use the option `-n 0`.
 - The test `test_generators` takes a long time.
-It is marked to be run last.
 You can skip it with the option `-k "not test_generators"`.
-- Tests which run a model do so in a separate process, because most models can only instantiated once.
+- Tests which run a model do so in a separate process, because most models can only be instantiated once.
 This prevents using `--pdb` to start the debugger at the point of failure.
 You can prefix the pytest call like this `DEBUG=10 python -m pytest ...` to run the model in the current process.
 This will only work once for each model and lead to failures afterwards.

 ## Authors